 But why should anyone pay you if you give your expertise away for free?

-This is exactly what my husband asked me when I launched my website review checklist: “If you give this away for free, what should they hire you for?”
+This is exactly what my friend asked me when I launched my website checklist: “If you give this away for free, what should they hire you for?”

 The idea behind giving amazing tools or insights for free is to make people wonder, “Wow, if this is free, I wonder how good the premium stuff must be!”